-Flow used its event-planning, public relations, content-writing and social media skills to ensure that Climate 360’s message was spread far and wide.
+Flow used its event-planning, content-writing and social media skills to ensure that Climate 360’s message was spread far and wide.
 The success of the three events led to a fourth: #ForOurPlanet, organised in partnership with South African non-governmental organisation Food & Trees for Africa, in line with the EU’s 3 Billion Trees Pledge.

 More than 30 trees were planted in a community garden in Centurion, where food is grown that benefits the Olievenhoutbosch and Diepsloot communities of Gauteng.

 Flow Communications tracked the event-specific hashtag #Climate360_2022 across Facebook, Twitter, Instagram, news websites, blogs and online forums.